 **When did you last say, “I love you!” to yourself? **I can’t remember ever saying it.
 Just the thought of it somehow feels wrong.

 There, I just tried it!
 But I have to say, the words didn’t come easily.
-My inner critic was lying in wait, modifying that statement:
+My inner critic was lying in wait:

 But you’ve been critical and impatient with your kids!
 But you shouldn’t think too highly of yourself.
-But you should be humble.
+You should be humble.

 I decided to ask a few co-workers if they love themselves.